finos/common-cloud-controls/docs/governance/community-guidelines/releases/cmb.md

 The document outlines and defines the guidelines for the Change Management Board (CMB) for the Common Cloud Controls (CCC) project.

-The Change Management Board (CMB) is a collaborative body composed of representatives from multiple banks of varying sizes and other external organizations.
-Its primary role is to oversee and approve changes and new catalogs that are within the Release Candidate.
-The CMB acts as a governing entity, facilitating discussion and arbitration when necessary, to ensure that all stakeholder concerns are addressed before approving release candidates for official publication.
-This diverse representation ensures that the framework is adaptable to the needs of a wide range of institutions while maintaining consistency and integrity across the board.
+The CMB is a body of representatives from financial institutions of varying sizes and types.
+Its primary role is to review and approve changes and new catalogs that are within the Release Candidate.
+The CMB collectively represents end-user stakeholders, ensuring that each artifact is adaptable to the needs of a wide range of institutions while maintaining consistency and integrity across the board.

 ## Responsibilities